-The destination directory may contain one or more placeholders for date and time.

-If a password is specified in the dialog, the connection to the FTP server will be established automatically.
-If you leave the password blank for greater security, you must insert it manually before each backup.

-- Secure data connection: Data transfer is encrypted using TLS/SSL (FTPS): - None: All data will be transferred unencrypted. - If available (explicit): On connecting, the server will be interrogated as to whether it supports TLS/SSL.
-If so, the data transfer will be encrypted (explicit method), otherwise unencrypted. - Require (explicit): It is expected that the server supports TLS/SSL (explicit method).
+- Password: Click the button at the right to enter a fixed password which will be used to establish the FTP server connection automatically.
+If you leave the password blank for greater security, you must manually enter the password each time on starting the backup. - Destination directory: The destination directory can be specified manually or, if the connection data (server name, username, etc.) are correct, selected in a dialog after clicking the button .
+It may contain one or more placeholders for date and time which can be selected from a list by clicking.
+If a password is specified in the dialog, the connection to the FTP server will be established automatically. - Secure data connection: Data transfer is encrypted using TLS/SSL (FTPS): - None: All data will be transferred unencrypted. - If available (explicit): On connecting, the server will be interrogated as to whether it supports TLS/SSL.
+If so, the data transfer will be encrypted (explicit method), otherwise unencrypted.

+- Require (explicit): It is expected that the server supports TLS/SSL (explicit method).
 If not, the connection will be canceled. - Always (implicit): All data transfers will be encrypted using the special port 990 (implicit method).
 If the server does not support this method, then connection will fail.